balbirthomas/mongoconsumer-operator/README.md

     sudo snap install charmcraft

+First copy the `mongoclient.py` (charm library) file from the `mongodb-operator` repository into the source (`src`) directory.

-Build the charm in this git repository
+Then build the charm in this git repository

     charmcraft build